avanov/typeit/docs/quickstart_guide.rst

 ..
 CAUTION::

-    The project is in an early development status, and a few public APIs may change in a backward-incompatible manner.
+    The project is in a beta development status, and a few public APIs may change in a backward-incompatible manner.

-``typeit`` supports Python 3.7+.
+``typeit`` supports Python 3.6+.

 Installation